About The Nationwide Children’s Hospital Championship

 The field for the Nationwide Children’s Hospital Championship will compete over 72 holes of stroke play, with a cut to the top-60 players and ties after 36 holes.
 Golf Channel will broadcast tournament coverage from Thursday’s opening round to the trophy presentation on Sunday in high definition.

-Since its inception in 2007, the Nationwide Children’s Hospital Championship has raised nearly $13.8 million in support of pediatric cancer at Nationwide Children’s Hospital.
+Since its inception in 2007, the Nationwide Children’s Hospital Championship has raised more than $22 million in support of pediatric cancer at Nationwide Children’s Hospital.